Tom and Jerry's Giant Adventure

 Tom and Jerry's Giant Adventure is a 2013 animated fantasy comedy direct-to-video film starring Tom and Jerry, produced by Warner Bros.
 Animation.
 Tom and Jerry are the faithful servants of Jack, son of the founder of a struggling storybook amusement park that gets a much-needed boost thanks to some mysterious magical beans.

-A sequel is in development with Spike Brandt and Tony Cervone returning as directors and producers.
+This marks the latest Tom and Jerry cartoon to feature Red Hot Riding Hood, who has not appeared in anymore cartoons since.

 Plot

 Tom and Jerry live with Jack and his mother in Storybook Town, a fairy tale-inspired theme park.
 The park has been ailing since the death of its founder, Jack's father.
 Young Jack is desperate to save the park from the hands of greedy billionaire Mr. Bigley who bought the park's mortgage, setting out with his loyal cat and mouse friends to sell his performing cow to make the next mortgage payment.
 Too late to sell it to a nearby circus, they trade the cow to a mysterious farmer named Farmer O'Dell for a handful of magic beans.
 What follows is a journey up a beanstalk to Fairyland, a magical land ruled by a greedy giant named Mr. Ginormous and home to all manner of fabled characters, some portrayed by classic MGM cartoon characters such as Droopy as Old King Cole and Screwy Squirrel as Simple Simon's pieman.
 Now, Tom and Jerry must put an end to their furry feud long enough to save both Fairyland and Storybook Town.